lapla-cogito/cattleya/README.md

 $ readelf -x29 obfuscated

-readelf: Error: no .dynamic section in the dynamic segment

 Hex dump of section '':
   0x00000000 00000000 00000000 00000000 00000000 ................
   0x00000010 00000000 00000000 00000000 00000000 ................